Your composting problems

 Do compost bins attract rats?

-It's unlikely that your compost bin will directly attract rats.
-Rats may be in the vicinity of your garden if you live near water, farm land, open countryside or derelict buildings.
-Like other animals, rats are attracted into your garden to look for a dry place to shelter and to find food.
+It's a common concern that composting will bring rats into your garden, but it's unlikely that your compost bin will directly attract rats.
+Rats may already be in the area if you live near water, farm land, open countryside or derelict buildings.

-- avoid putting in cooked food, meat or dairy products
+- Avoid putting in cooked food, meat or dairy products (if you are using a standard home compost bin)

-- add a good mix of 'greens' and 'browns' in order not to provide a dry habitat
+- Add a good mix of 'greens' and 'browns' to avoid making a dry habitat

 - Be an active composter – creatures don't like disturbance, noise or changes in the physical environment in the garden